meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 }
 ```

-And we are set to run Meltano UI and check the results!

 ## Interact with Your Data in the Meltano UI

-Now that your data is ready to be analyzed, it's time to start up the web app!
-Go back into your terminal and run the following command:
+In order to start the Meltano UI, please go back into your terminal and run the following command:

 ```bash
 # Start up the Meltano UI web application!